jmazzuca92/unit-1-homework/README.md

 ### **Sources of Funding for Operations:**

-* As of February 2, 2020, 14,354,462 average outstanding publicly traded common shares on the Toronto Stock Exchange
+* 14,354,462 average outstanding publicly traded common shares on the Toronto Stock Exchange as of February 2, 2020
-* As of February 2, 2020, 270,054 deferred stock units
+* 270,054 deferred stock units as of February 2, 2020
-* As of February 2, 2020, 392,966 restricted stock units
+* 392,966 restricted stock units as of February 2, 2020
-* As of February 2, 2020, 471,503 stock options
+* 471,503 stock options as of February 2, 2020
-* As of December 31, 2019, $41,712,000 in convertible debentures
+* $41,712,000 in convertible debentures as of December 31, 2019
-* $310 million in revolving credit
+* $310 million in revolving credit as of December 31, 2019
-* $550 million USD senior unsecured notes
+* $550 million USD senior unsecured notes as of December 31, 2020

 # **Business Activities**